rebelsky/csc207c/_labs/vscode.md

 Let's do a quick check on how VSCode helps us handle packages.

 a.
 If you have any Java extensions installed, disable them and restart VSCode.
-If you don't know how to disable extensions,
+If you don't know how to disable extensions, try the following.

 i.
 Click on the extensions tool (a grid of four boxes with the upper-right box offset somewhat).